Try Playground

 Important

-The syntax of SQL scripts specified here are for the Oracle database.
+The syntax of SQL scripts specified here is for the Oracle database.
 Please change the syntax according to the database being used in your application.

-Create UPDATE and DELETE triggers for every table on which notification is required.
-They set the modified field of corresponding row in the ncache_db_sync table to 1.
+Create an UPDATE and DELETE triggers for every table on which notification is required.
+They set the modified field of the corresponding row in the ncache_db_sync table.
 To carry out the task, see the following sample script that creates a trigger on the Products table:

 CREATE TRIGGER myTrigger